MicrosoftDocs/power-platform/power-virtual-agents/guidance/trigger-phrases-best-practices.md

  - **After a 'did You mean' is triggered**: NLU will optimize to match one of the suggested topics, with higher thresholds to move out of the presented options.
  - **Switching out from a current topic**: if the NLU is trying to fill a slot in a topic, and user is giving a user query, that could trigger another topic (topic switching).

-## On punctuation, plural forms, and capitalization
+## On punctuation

- - The Natural Understanding (NLU) model is agnostic to punctuation, including question marks.
+ The Natural Understanding (NLU) model is agnostic to punctuation, including question marks.
- - For plural forms: ?
- - For capitalization: ?

 ## Creating new trigger phrases